-The Internode Network Firewall is a complementary security feature which blocks some common Internet 'ports' that are typically used to transmit spam, viruses, or other malicious attacks against customer computers, routers, and modems.
+The Internode Network Firewall is a free security feature which blocks some common Internet 'ports' that are used to transmit spam, viruses, or other malicious attacks against computers, routers, and modems.

-This feature is available to ADSL/ADSL2+, NodeMobile Data, Wireless DSL, Fibre to the Home, and Dialup customers.
+This feature is available to Internode NBN, Fibre Estates, ADSL2+, NodeMobile Data, Wireless DSL, and Dialup customers.

-The network firewall is designed to help curb the potential of our network and customers contributing to, or being on the receiving end of, malicious activities on the Internet.
+We designed the Network Firewall to curb the potential of our network and customers contributing to—and being on the receiving end of—malicious activities on the Internet.

-Below you can find details of exactly what the firewall blocks—please note, this information may be of a somewhat technical nature.
+Below you can find details of exactly what the firewall blocks.
+Please note: this information may be somewhat technical.

 If you do not understand what is described below, Internode highly recommends leaving the Network Firewall enabled.